Gambia Flag Home Page National Emblem

 Arrivals Information:

-If you need to spend any length of time at the airport & require refreshments you can visit the Sky Bar located on the top floor where they serve cooked food and drinks.
-There is also a tourist help desk directly to the left of your exit after you have finished with all formalities.
+If you need to spend any length of time at the airport & require refreshments you can visit the Air View Restaurant located on the top floor where they serve cooked food and drinks as well as the ground floor snack bar.
+After you have finished with all formalities there is also a tourist help desk directly to the left of the exit.

 If you have used a tour operator then they should have airport transfers already arranged.